 When you arrive each day for your work, you bring your special insights and energies to our department community.
 April is poetry month.
-I invite you to submit a tweet poem (140 characters or less, rhyme not required), about what you do, or what it is like doing it.
-Your name please (actual or made up), and a picture if you like.
-We’ll post them on the website for the month, and tweet them on the Health Systems Twitter account, So join in for the Pathology Poetry Tweet!
+I invite you to submit a poem, song lyric, or tweet that you like, or have written.
+Accompanying images encouraged.
+Include your name please (actual or made up).
+We’ll immediately post them on our the department homepage and tweet them on @UCLAPathology

 Jonathan Braun, M.D., Ph.D.

 Professor and Chair